eternitywall/blog.eternitywall.com/_posts/2018-03-26-js-opentimestamps-by-example.md

 ## Upgrade ots proof

-The ots proof could be upgrade to resolve pending attestations in order to obtain a completed timestamp.
+The ots proof could be upgraded to resolve pending attestations in order to obtain a completed timestamp.
 A `PendingAttestation` is a promise provided by a ots calendar and only that ots calendar could resolve.

 ```
 const detachedOts = OpenTimestamps.DetachedTimestampFile.deserialize(ots)